Dandelion

 Bright yellow, solitary flower heads consisting of only ray flowers are 1 to 2 inches wide and found at the ends of unbranched, hollow, leafless flowering stalks.
 The seed is enclosed in a single-seeded, wind-disseminated fruit that forms in a globe-shaped collection.

-Yellow flower head of dandelion.
-Mature dandelion seed head.
+Yellow flower head of dandelion (left).
+Mature dandelion seedhead (right).

 Reproduction